02 Building Webster’s Lab V2 – Configuring a Synology 1817+ NAS for NFS, ESXi 7.0, and XenServer 8.2

 In the “Introduction” article, I made the following statements:

 I decided to go with Network File System (NFS) instead of Internet Small Computer Systems Interface (iSCSI) for storage.
 Gregory Thompson was the first to tell me to use NFS instead of iSCSI.
 If you Google “VMware NFS iSCSI”, you find many articles that explain why NFS is better than iSCSI for VMware environments.
 For me, NFS is easier to configure on an ESXi host than iSCSI.
-I also found out my Synology 1817+ storage unit supported NFS.
+I also found out that my Synology 1817+ storage unit supported NFS.

 Webster’s Lab has two Synology devices: a DS1817 and a DS1817+ (both are already deprecated devices).
 The DS1817 uses SSDs, and I use it for backups and ISO storage.
 The DS1817+ uses SSDs, and I use it for temporary VMs.
 I store permanent VMs on local SSD storage on the Citrix XenServer hosts.

 Synology uses DiskStation Manager (DSM) to manage its storage devices.
 DSM is a web-based operating system designed to help manage all aspects of the storage device.

 This article shows how I configured my Synology 1817+ to use NFS and install the VMware vSphere Storage APIs Array Integration (VAAI) plugin.

 Note: Chapters 2 and 3 of the Synology NAS User’s Guide cover the installation and initial configuration of the Synology NAS with DSM.

 First, log in to the NAS by opening an internet browser, browsing to the Synology device’s IP address, entering the username and password for the device, and then clicking Sign In.
 For me, that is https://192.168.1.253:5001, as shown in Figure 1.